manimino/cyborg-wordle/README.md

 ## Usage

-To play: `python wordly/main.py`.
-You may need to `export PYTHONPATH=${PYTHONPATH}:.` first.
+To play: `python main.py`.

-Hard mode: `python wordly/main.py --hard`
+Hard mode: `python main.py --hard`

-AI-only game: `python wordly/main.py --ai`.
+Watch the AI play: `python main.py --ai`.
 Can be used with hard mode.

 ## Design Details